boolean-uk/javascript-overview/README.md

 Math.min([42, 6, 27]); // = NaN (uh-oh!)
 Math.min.apply(Math, [42, 6, 27]); // = 6

-// But, `call` and `apply` are only temporary.
-When we want it to stick, we can
+// But, call and apply are only temporary.
+When we want it to stick, you can use bind. const boundFunc = anotherFunc.bind(myObj);
-// use `bind`.
-const boundFunc = anotherFunc.bind(myObj);
 boundFunc(" And Hello Saturn!"); // = "Hello World!
 And Hello Saturn!"

-// `bind` can also be used to partially apply a function. let product = function(a, b){ return a * b; };
+// bind can also be used to partially apply a function. let product = function(a, b){ return a * b; };
 let doubler = product.bind(this, 2);
 doubler(8); // = 16